saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

     ...
 </pre>

-As you expand your scripting efforts, it starts to make sense to turn to functions so that it becomes easier to re-use code.
-Eventually, you might end up creating a file with most of the commonly used functions as I did.
-Most often, I would import the functions into other scripts and re-use all my previous work like that.
+As I expanded my scripting efforts, it started to make sense to turn to functions so that it became easier to re-use code.
+Eventually, ended up creating a file with most of the commonly used functions which I would import into other scripts.

-Having all the functions in one file worked really well and it enabled me to re-use a lot of functions.
-After a while though, someone pointed out to me that I could just as well extend the <b>Device</b> class with my own <b>subclass</b> that contains the functions I need.
+Though it worked really well, someone pointed out to me that I could just as well extend the <b>Device</b> class with my own <b>subclass</b> that contains the functions I need.

 Have a look at the following example <b>juniper_class.py</b>: